Running With a Stroller: 13 Tips + Safety Guide For Parents

 It’s no surprise that running with a stroller decreases the counter-rotation through the shoulders.
 Interestingly, this showed no effect on the pelvis rotation.

 However, the authors suggested that over time a decrease in the overall rotation could occur.
-Therefore, adding extra rotation into your training could be beneficial.
+Therefore, adding extra rotation to your training could be beneficial.

 There was also a decrease in hip extension due to an overall greater forward lean at the hips.
 Take extra care to not hunch forward over your stroller too!